The BA in Chinese Studies

 Adding Japanese Language

-According to existing faculty regulations, it is possible to combine Japanese with Chinese Studies at Cambridge (but only in exceptional circumstances and with permission of the Faculty Board), but we are currently reviewing the pedagogical merit of this combination and the combination arrangement could be abolished in the near future.
+According to existing faculty regulations, it is possible to combine Japanese with Chinese Studies at Cambridge (but only in exceptional circumstances and with permission of the Faculty Board).
 Chinese is already a very challenging language, and we would prefer our students achieve a high level of Chinese proficiency (vernacular and literary) as well as adequate exposure to Chinese history, culture and society rather than graduating with only an intermediate-level competence.

 If you decide to combine Japanese with Chinese Studies, you will have to forego your study-abroad experience in China in the third year and do introductory Japanese in Cambridge.
 Not spending a year in China and spending most of your third year studying Japanese (which is also a very difficult language) would inevitably mean that your Chinese proficiency will suffer, and you will also miss out on personally experiencing Chinese society and culture in an intimate and sustained manner.
 [Since some of the students leave for China in early July and come back to the UK in late September the next year they can be spending as many as 15 months in China, which often include extensive travels in the country and/or volunteering in NGOs and doing internships.]
 If you combine Japanese with Chinese Studies you will also be deprived of the pleasure and challenge of researching and writing the undergraduate dissertation on a topic of your choice.